xrdocs/virtual-routing/_tutorials/2022-08-22-setting-up-host-environment-to-run-xrd.md

 ### Making Suggested Corrections to the Host Machine

+**Note**: The changes beind made in this section are relevant to the distribution (Ubuntu 20.04) selected for the host machine in this example.
+If you have selected some other distribution, then look for **equivalent** solutions for the distribution you're using by searching online.
+{: .notice--danger}

 Fix the max_user_watches and max_user_instances settings by adding the following two lines to `/etc/sysctl.conf`: